dstockto/slartybartfast/README.md

    "repository": {
     "adapter": "s3",
     "options": {
-      "key": "<aws s3 key>",
-      "secret": "<aws secret>",
       "region": "us-east-1",
       "bucket-name": "<aws bucket name>",
-      "path-prefix": "path/to/repo"
+      "path-prefix": "path/to/repo",
+      "profile": "default (optional)"
     }
   },
   ...
 }
 ```

 Most of the values should be obvious what they are for.
 The path-prefix is the only optional value.
 If provided, it will result in the artifacts being placed in pseudo-directories on S3.
 It can be a good way to keep different applications' artifacts in the same bucket but keep them separated.
+You should have your AWS credentials in the `~/.aws/credentials` file of the user that will be running Slarty Bartfast.
+The profile key is optional and will default to "default", but if you would like Slarty to use credentials from a different profile section in your credentials file, this is where to put that.

 ### Configuration - "artifacts" section